vmi-rs/vmi/README.md

     // Try to find the kernel information.
     // This is necessary in order to load the profile. let kernel_info = {
-        let _pause_guard = core.pause_guard()?;
+        // Pause the VCPU to get consistent state. let _pause_guard = core.pause_guard()?;

-        let registers = core.registers(VcpuId(0))?;
+        // Get the register state for the first VCPU. let registers = core.registers(VcpuId(0))?;

+        // On AMD64 architecture, the kernel is usually found using the
+        // `MSR_LSTAR` register, which contains the address of the system call
+        // handler.
+This register is set by the operating system during boot
+        // and is left unchanged (unless some rootkits are involved).
+        //
+        // Therefore, we can take an arbitrary registers at any point in time
+        // (as long as the OS has booted and the page tables are set up) and
+        // use them to find the kernel.
         WindowsOs::find_kernel(&core, &registers)?.expect("kernel information")
     };